Consumer to consumer marketing, or C2C marketing as it’s better known, is a business model on the rise.

 In both instances, the company and individual(s) are working together.
 But the user is providing a service, not actively marketing the company’s products to their community.
 Get it?

-Common C2C marketing techniques
+Common C2C marketing strategies

 As aforementioned, influencers are perhaps the most well-known example of C2C marketing.
 But many consumers are hesitant to believe the celebrities in their feeds.
 In fact, some go as far as rating celebrity influencers as less trustworthy than the government.

-That’s why it’s important to consider all forms of C2C marketing to get the most ROI out of this burgeoning channel.
+That’s why it’s important to consider all forms of C2C marketing strategies to get the most ROI out of this burgeoning channel.

 Word-of-mouth C2C marketing